aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes.html.markdown

 The following arguments are supported:

-* `name` - The kubernetes cluster's name.
+* `name` - (Optional) The kubernetes cluster's name.
 It is the only in one Alicloud account.
-* `name_prefix` - The kubernetes cluster name's prefix.
+* `name_prefix` - (Optional) The kubernetes cluster name's prefix.
 It is conflict with `name`.
 If it is specified, terraform will using it to build the only cluster name.
 Default to "Terraform-Creation".
-* `availability_zone` - (ForceNew) The Zone where new kubernetes cluster will be located.
-If it is not be specified, the value will be vswitch's zone.
+* `availability_zone` - (Optional, ForceNew) The Zone where new kubernetes cluster will be located.
+If it is not be specified, the `vswitch_ids` should be set, its value will be vswitch's zone.
 * `vswitch_id` - (Deprecated from version 1.16.0)(Force new resource) The vswitch where new kubernetes cluster will be located.
 If it is not specified, a new VPC and VSwicth will be built.
 It must be in the zone which `availability_zone` specified.
-* `vswitch_ids` - (ForceNew) The vswitch where new kubernetes cluster will be located.
+* `vswitch_ids` - (Optional, ForceNew) The vswitch where new kubernetes cluster will be located.
 For SingleAZ Cluster, if it is not specified, a new VPC and VSwicth will be built.
 It must be in the zone which `availability_zone` specified.
 For MultiAZ Cluster, you must create three vswitches firstly, specify them here.
-* `new_nat_gateway` - (ForceNew) Whether to create a new nat gateway while creating kubernetes cluster.
+* `new_nat_gateway` - (Optional, ForceNew) Whether to create a new nat gateway while creating kubernetes cluster.
 Default to true.
 * `master_instance_type` - (Deprecated from version 1.16.0)(Required, Force new resource) The instance type of master node.
 * `master_instance_types` - (Required, ForceNew) The instance type of master node.
 Specify one type for single AZ Cluster, three types for MultiAZ Cluster.
 You can get the available kubetnetes master node instance types by [datasource instance_types](https://www.terraform.io/docs/providers/alicloud/d/instance_types.html#kubernetes_node_role)
 * `worker_instance_type` - (Deprecated from version 1.16.0)(Required, Force new resource) The instance type of worker node.
 * `worker_instance_types` - (Required, ForceNew) The instance type of worker node.
 Specify one type for single AZ Cluster, three types for MultiAZ Cluster.
 You can get the available kubetnetes master node instance types by [datasource instance_types](https://www.terraform.io/docs/providers/alicloud/d/instance_types.html#kubernetes_node_role)
-* `worker_number` - The worker node number of the kubernetes cluster.
+* `worker_number` - (Required) The worker node number of the kubernetes cluster.
 Default to 3.
 It is limited up to 50 and if you want to enlarge it, please apply white list or contact with us.
-* `password` - (Required, ForceNew) The password of ssh login cluster node.
+* `password` - (Optional, ForceNew) The password of ssh login cluster node.
 You have to specify one of `password` and `key_name` fields.
-* `key_name` - (Required, ForceNew) The keypair of ssh login cluster node, you have to create it first.
+* `key_name` - (Optional, ForceNew) The keypair of ssh login cluster node, you have to create it first.
 * `user_ca` - (Optional, ForceNew) The path of customized CA cert, you can use this CA to sign client certs to connect your cluster.
 * `cluster_network_type` - (Required, ForceNew) The network that cluster uses, use `flannel` or `terway`.
-* `pod_cidr` - (Required, ForceNew) The CIDR block for the pod network.
+* `pod_cidr` - (Optional, ForceNew) The CIDR block for the pod network.
 It will be allocated automatically when `vswitch_ids` is not specified.
 It cannot be duplicated with the VPC CIDR and CIDR used by Kubernetes cluster in VPC, cannot be modified after creation.
 Maximum number of hosts allowed in the cluster: 256.
 Refer to [Plan Kubernetes CIDR blocks under VPC](https://www.alibabacloud.com/help/doc-detail/64530.htm).
-* `service_cidr` - (Required, ForceNew) The CIDR block for the service network.
+* `service_cidr` - (Optional, ForceNew) The CIDR block for the service network.
 It will be allocated automatically when `vswitch_id` is not specified.
 It cannot be duplicated with the VPC CIDR and CIDR used by Kubernetes cluster in VPC, cannot be modified after creation.
 * `master_instance_charge_type` - (Optional, ForceNew) Master payment type. `PrePaid` or `PostPaid`, defaults to `PostPaid`.
 * `master_period_unit` - (Optional) Master payment period unit. `Month` or `Week`, defaults to `Month`.